lfhenrl/hhl-ui/src/pages/components/dataGrid.md

 ## Grouping
 You can group your data to max 3 levels.<br>
 Up front you can set the grouping by the property `group-list` with a string array order by the levels.<br>
-In the columns menu you get by cliking the <div class="ico-columns" style="margin-bottom: -7px;"/> icon in the bottom toolbar.<br>
+In the columns menu you get by cliking the columns icon in the bottom toolbar.<br>
 You can drag columns to or from the column list to the group list.<br>
 you can drag the column up and down to adjust the order the data will be grouped.<br>
 By default the group rows when expanded will stick to top until all the expanded rows are outside the view.